PrzemekPolak/Zombie-apocalypse-simulator-php-laravel/README.md

 #### Statistics

 Place for user to see how simulation ended.
 There are many statistics and button to go to settings.

+## Tech Stack

+**Client:** Blade, Javascript

+**Server:** Apache, Laravel

+## Roadmap of creation

+The application is built using Docker containers with Apache Laravel and PostgreSQL.
+Here's how I approached this project as a whole.

+- First I've chosen Laravel as my backend, because its easy deployable and provides high amount of solutions that lets you create sophisticated applications in no time

+- When I had my stack chosen I've started preparing my Docker environment for work, I've created `docker-compose.yml` that contains Apache as my server and PostgreSQL as my Database and `Dockerfile` that uses php:8.2-apache image to create environment needed to use Laravel 10.
+(More about what `Dockerfile` does can be found in files comments).
+I've prepared config for Apache2 and php as well.

+- Then I've moved to programming - I've created basic models and migrations for Humans, Zombies and Resources, and I've created methods that let them interact with each-other, I've prepared basic frontend to show those interactions.

+- After manually testing application I've noticed some opportunities to optimize application - like n+1 queries or redundant loops.

+## Lessons Learned

+During the development of this project I've tried to follow principles from books "Clean Code" and "Clean Architecture" written by Robert C. Martin.
+These principles and architectural pattern have significantly influenced me and my view at the project.
+I've noticed that I've spent more time thinking about creating better code.
+I tried to create smaller functions, modular and extensible code and eliminate duplicated one.

+## Appendix

+This project was created within a relatively short period of time due to it being an assignment for a job application.
+The time constraints meant that certain aspects of the project, including optimization, may not have been fully realized or could have been improved further with additional time and resources.

+If you have any feedback or suggestions regarding this project, please feel free to reach out to me.